 Paul Miller – DWG Founder and CEO

-Paul was ranked one of the world’s Top 50 Social Employee Advocacy Leaders in 2015.
-Prior to founding DWG, he was Founder and CEO of communications company The Empowerment Group; Publisher and Editor of social and digital innovation magazine ‘Wave’; and, in pre-internet days, Co-founder of the Ideas Café salon.
+Prior to founding DWG, Paul was Founder and CEO of communications company The Empowerment Group; Publisher and Editor of social and digital innovation magazine “Wave”; and, in pre-internet days, co-founder of the Ideas Café salon.
 He lives in the Cotswolds in the UK.

 Connect with Paul on Twitter: @paulmillersays